publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schII/ptII/m__us_usc_t47_s254.md

                     (I) submits to the Commission the certifications described in subparagraphs (B) and (C); and

-                    (II) submits to the Commission a certification that an Internet safety policy has been adopted and implemented for the library under subsection (l) of this section; and
+                    (II) submits to the Commission a certification that an Internet safety policy has been adopted and implemented for the library under subsection (l); and

                     (III) ensures the use of such computers in accordance with the certifications.